TheMinecraftGuyGuru/vidfriends/docs/STARTUP.md

 # VidFriends Startup Guide

-This guide describes how to bootstrap the VidFriends development environment in two different ways:
+This guide describes how to bootstrap the VidFriends development environment in two different ways.
+The stack is still under active development—several flows rely on mock data, migrations are evolving, and yt-dlp downloads are not yet persisted—so the steps below call out known limitations to help you plan your testing strategy.

 1. **Local toolchain** – run each service (Go API, PostgreSQL, React frontend) directly on your machine.
 2. **Docker Compose** – start the entire stack with containers and minimal host dependencies.

 Use whichever method best matches your workflow.
 The Docker Compose path is usually fastest for first-time contributors, while the local toolchain workflow makes iterative backend/frontend development easier.
+Expect to lean on the frontend mock mode (`VITE_USE_MOCKS=true` and `VITE_USE_MOCK_DATA=true`) until more API endpoints are production-ready.

 ---